Jinakalamali

 The oldest extant manuscript of 1788 is in Khom Thai script, "a variant of the Khmer script used in Thailand and Laos, which is used to write Pali, Sanskrit, Khmer, Thai and Lao (Isan)."
 From this version copies with some subsequent revisions were made.
 It was translated into English in 1968 by N.A.
 Jayawickrama.

+Buddhism first arrived in the Lanna region (modern-day Northern Thailand) through a blend of early Indian trade routes, Mon heritage from the Haripunchai kingdom, and a deliberate cultural shift in the 14th century when kings adopted orthodox Sri Lankan Theravada Buddhism to unify their new empire.

-The chronicle touches upon the history of Myanmar describing the conquests of King Anawrahta of Pagan Dynasty.
-The author credits Anawrahta's role as a great Buddhist king into bringing Theravada Buddhism to present-day northern Thailand.
+The chronicle also touches upon the history of Myanmar, describing the conquests of King Anawrahta of the Pagan Dynasty.
 It is the first historical text of Southeast Asia to mention Anawrahta's conquest of a kingdom held by one King Manuha of Thaton Kingdom.

+Use by historians

+Chusak Satienpattanodom uses the chronicle's account of a stupa raised at Sachanalai after the Sihala image was brought from Nakhon Si Thammarat.
+He sets it beside the Wat Si Chum inscription's statement that Pho Khun Ram Ratcha built the Phra Si Rattana Mahathat at Chaliang, though the alignment of the two accounts is his own.
+He also draws on it for the Sinhalese ordination mission and the dispersal of monks from Nakhon Phan after 1343.
+He states that the chronology he gives there is his own reconciliation of the Tamnan Mun Sasana with the date at which the Traibhumikatha was finished.

 Copies

 The Jinakalamali has been copied and passed down through many editions.
 There are 11 editions found, 10 in Khmer script and 1 in Mon script.